|Beautiful Fountains for the Home and Garden

 Common Maintenance Tasks For Wall Fountains

-The most common and important maintenance tasks should be performed at least every six months and more frequently for certain tasks like adding water.
+The most common and important fountain cleaning tasks should be performed at least every six months and more frequently for certain tasks like adding water.

 Keeping a self-circulating system full of water is most likely the most demanding and time intensive task for the majority of owners.
 This is true for most people since the vast majority of wall fountains are sold as self-contained and re-circulating products that do not have automatic water fills attached to them.